x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * More to come maybe, just maybe...

 # Legal Disclaimer:
-* I am not responcible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.
+* I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.

 * x0xr00t